ArmanTheParman/Parmanode/README.md

 ## HOW TO RUN / INSTALL

+IF YOU WISH TO ENQUIRE ABOUT HIRING ME TO ASSIST WITH SETUP AND A WALKTHROUGH OF THE SOFTWARE, PLEASE SEND AN EMAIL TO ARMANTHEPARMAN AT PROTONMAIL DOT COM.

 Open the terminal application and type the following (and hit \<enter\> after each line.
 Also, do note it is case sensitive):